Head: Graeme Wright

 Learning Support offer comprehensive transition process to all Year 7 students who secure a place at AGSB.
 SENDCo and Head of Year 7 will be in touch during final summer half-term to discuss support for students with special educational needs

-Enter your postcode to see directions to Altrincham Grammar School for Boys
+Enter your postcode to see directions to Altrincham (Boys)

 Nearest Station: Altrincham